suikan4github/rpn2026/README.md

 # rpn2026
-An RPN firmware for the [LI2026ODP](https://github.com/suikan4github/LI2026ODP) board.
+An RPN firmware for the [EL-210-MOD](https://github.com/suikan4github/EL-210-MOD/tree/develop) board.
 ## Description
-This firmware is designed run on the [LI2026ODP](https://github.com/suikan4github/LI2026ODP) board.
-With the LI2026OP, this firmware makes SHARP EL-210/EL-215 pocket calculator as RPN an calculator.
+This firmware is designed run on the [EL-210-MOD](https://github.com/suikan4github/EL-210-MOD/tree/develop) board.
+With that board, this firmware makes SHARP EL-210/EL-215 pocket calculator as RPN an calculator.

 The main futures of this calculator firmware are :
 - 4 depth stack RPN calculator.